livz/livz.github.io/_tips/Program-Vortex-keyboard.md

 6. Press **Fn + Right Ctrl** to exit programming mode. _Spacebar right LED off_.

-Although there is already a MacOS layer, at minimum you probably would want to map these combinations as well, to benefit from the extra _Home_ and _End_ keys:
+Although there is already a macOS layer, at minimum you probably would want to map these combinations as well, to benefit from the extra _Home_ and _End_ keys:
 ```
 ⌘ + Left  (CMD + Left) → Home
 ⌘ + Right (CMD + Left) → End